 Both the flat burr as well as conical burr grinders are a definite step up from blades.
 One of the grinders in this review uses flat burrs; the rest are conical.
 Before buying a grinder, we would like you to have a glance on our Buying Guide for Coffee Grinder so that you get more closer to purchase the best option.

 Top 5 Coffee Grinders for the Home Barista’s

 Here are 5 of our favorite grinders for the home espresso maker.
 Hopefully you will find the one that is just right for you.

 Bodum Bistro Electric Burr Coffee Grinder

 With its winning combination of style, features and affordability, the Bodum Bistro is one of the most popular home grinders on the market.
 It’s not pricey and won’t take up much space in your kitchen.
-This grinder comes from a family that has an history of making best French Press Coffee Makers.
+This grinder comes from a family that has an history of making French Presses.

 Features and Specifications

 - Stainless steel conical burrs

 - 14 grind settings from French press to espresso